 Previously, he was the General Manager for a SDVOSB, a for-profit LLC that specialized in Analysis, and Technical and Engineering services.
 Prior to that Position he was the General Manager of a joint venture between the Inupiat Native Alaskans (Eskimos) from Barrow, Alaska, and Native Hawaiians.
 He was hired to turn the company around, which he did.
 Prior to this position, he held corporate leadership roles that related to Information Systems.
 He was the Chief Operating Officer and co-founder for Shee Atika Technologies, an Engineering, and Technical Services Native Alaskan (Tlingit) owned LLC from Sitka, Alaska.
 Of note in this role, he led strategic analysis teams in a variety of projects for Marine Corps System Command in Information Architecture design, and hardware and software procurement.
 Previously, he was the VP and COO of Technology Intelligence International, an Information Architecture Design and Development company.
 While there he authored the Marine Corps’ initial overarching Command and Control vision as well as transformational IT efforts for the United States Navy.
 Prior to serving in this position, Paul was a Program Manager for JAYCOR Defense Systems Division, Titan Corporation.
 In this responsibility, he served as the Chief Technical Advisor to the Commandant of the Marine Corps, and was responsible for assisting the Marine Corps in its technology transition, and in developing its Information Technology strategy and implementation.
 Additionally, he served as an advisor to the Program Manager for the development of the Deployable Joint Command and Control (DJC2) effort.

 Mac works tirelessly for the causes he believes in.
-He a member and volunteer of numerous community organizations which include the Executive Boards of the Escondido Rotary Club (President Elect FY -17-18), former member of the Executive Board of the Escondido Charitable Foundation, and, until recently, the Executive Board of Girls Incorporated of San Diego.
+He a member and volunteer of numerous community organizations which include the Escondido Rotary Club (President 2018-19), former member of the Executive Board of the Escondido Charitable Foundation, and the Executive Board of Girls Incorporated of San Diego.
 He is a lifetime member of several organizations to include the Marine Corps Association, the Marine Corps Aviation Association, the Disabled American Veterans, and the MCRD Museum Foundation.

-Mac has served as an elected Trustee on the Palomar Community College Governing Board for 8 years.
+Mac served as an elected Trustee on the Palomar Community College Governing Board for 8 years, and is currently in his first term as Mayor of Escondido.